 All visitors must check in at the school/church office upon arriving at the school.
-All outside doors are locked during school hours.
-Visitors must ring the bell to be let into the building.
-Cameras are located to allow office staff to visualize any persons requesting entry into the school.
 Any visitors unknown to the school will be required to check in at the school office, show identification, state the purpose and intended length of their visit, and be required to sign out when leaving campus.
 Additionally, unknown parties will have an escort while in the building.
 Any unknown party who does not cooperate with this request will be asked to leave immediately.